 Our Tony Ring recently took part in a discussion at the BL-

-Click here for more information about a podcast on Hong Kong radio by one of our members, Patricia O’Sullivan, about Plum’s father Henry Edward Wodehouse.
+Click here for more information about a podcast on Hong Kong radio by one of our members, Patricia O’Sullivan, about Plum’s father Henry Ernest Wodehouse.

 All our other recent news can be found here.